 Envelope keys are usually managed by a Key Management Service (KMS).
 MongoDB CSFLE supports multiple KMSs, such as AWS KMS, GCP KMS, Azure KeyVault, and Keystores supporting the KMIP standard (e.g., Hashicorp Keyvault).

-CSFLE can be used in either automatic mode or explicit mode — or a combination of both.
+CSFLE can be used in either mode or — or a combination of both.
 Automatic mode enables you to perform encrypted read and write operations based on a defined encryption schema, avoiding the need for application code to specify how to encrypt or decrypt fields.
-This encryption schema is a JSON document that defines what fields need to be encrypted.
-Explicit mode refers to using the MongoDB driver's encryption library to manually encrypt or decrypt fields in your application.
+This is a JSON document that defines what fields need to be encrypted. mode refers to using the MongoDB driver's encryption library to manually encrypt or decrypt fields in your application.

 With MongoDB as our database, we can use CSFLE to implement crypto shredding, so we can provide stronger guarantees around data privacy.